-Although it’s currently Autumn transitioning into winter in New Zealand, I’ve been lucky to enjoy a good bit of warm weather so far, which makes all the difference when visiting such majestic locations.
+Although it’s currently Autumn transitioning into winter in New Zealand, we’ve been lucky enough to enjoy a good bit of warm weather so far, which makes all the difference when visiting such majestic locations.

 We didn’t stopover at Lake Wanaka (although I hear that there’s plenty to do around there) we drove past it on our way south to Queenstown.
 The views were simply incredible and some of the most impressive that we saw on the trip as a whole.
 I don’t think I’ve ever seen water so reflective – it almost looked quite surreal.